 The market is held outdoors, creating an atmosphere that is cozy and welcoming for guests.

 Additionally, it is home to a large number of genuine restaurants, cafés, and shops selling regional goods.

 City Market, located in Kansas City’s lovely river market district, offers the city’s largest farmer’s market.

-This is, without a doubt, one of the top things to do in Kansas City!
+Walking inside the market, without a doubt, one of the free things to do in Kansas City!

 14. Shop and stroll at Union Station